The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Confirm that reading for pleasure is a school wide priority, e.g. adding it to the school improvement plan

-Include plans to check progress
+Include plans to check and monitor progress

 Key Area 1.3.2 – School environment